Supreme Court Upholds Biometric Attendance at Accountant General’s Office, Says Employee Consent Not Mandatory

 Eligibility Criteria

-• Demonstrate interest in financial disputes, litigation management, and legal technology
+• Strong interest in litigation and dispute resolution

 Key Responsibilities